How to use the command 'cmd' (with examples)

 Hello world

-Use case 5: Start an interactive shell session with disabled echo
+Use case 5: Start an interactive shell session where echo is disabled in command output

 Code: